Innovators and creatives

 Innovation and creativity

-• Do you have an open and adaptable approach – always looking for new ways of doing things?
+• Are you open and adaptable, always seeking new ways of doing things?

-• How can you showcase your creativity or innovation?
+• How can you showcase your creative and innovative spirit?

 In the next section you will see how you can develop this skill.

-Here you will find some suggested activities that you can do to enhance your innovation and creative skills:
+Next, let's dive into skill development.
+Here are some suggested activities to supercharge your innovation and creative skills:

-• Mulling - Instead of trying to immediately force a clear solution to the problem, creative thinkers dive deeply into the issue and play with different ideas.
+• Mulling: Instead of rushing to find a solution, immerse yourself in the issue and play with different ideas.

-• Emerging idea - after a break, creative people will often have renewed insight.
-Words or images will combine correctly, a pattern will stand out or a solution seems to present itself.
+• Emerging idea: After a break, fresh insights often arise - words or images will combine correctly, a pattern will stand out or a solution seems to present itself.

 Demonstrate your employability skills